pmorie/node-documentation/README.writing_cartridges.md

 `PATH=$OPENSHIFT_HOMEDIR/{cartridge&nbsp;name}-{cartridge&nbsp;version}/bin:/bin:/usr/bin/`
 when your code is executed.
 Any additional directories your code requires will need to be added in your shim code.

+## Backing up and Restoring your cartridge

+OpenShift uses the tar command when backing up and restoring the gear that contains your cartridge.
+The file `metadata/snapshot_exclusions.txt` contains a pattern per line of files that will not be backed up or restored.
+If you exclude files from being backed up and restored you need to ensure those files are not required for your cartridge's operation.

+The file `metadata/snapshot_transforms.txt` contains sed replace expressions one per line and is used to transform file names during restore.

+Both files are optional and may be omitted.
+Empty files will be ignored.
+Patterns are from the OPENSHIFT_HOMEDIR parent directory rather than your cartridge's directory.
+See the man page for tar the --transform and --exclude-from for more details.